90deMinute/Blink_a_LED/README.md

 This project will make the LED connected to PIN 13 from the Arduino board blink on and off every second.

 ## Components 🎛️
-- Arduino Uno Board
+- one Arduino Uno Board
-- Breadboard
+- one Breadboard

-- 2 Jumpers
+- two Jumpers
-- 2 Resistors
+- one Resistor
-- LED
+- one LED

 ## Code Explanation 💻
 The **setup()** function is called once when the board is powered on or reset. <br>